geonetwork/core-doc-sources/eng/developer/source/development/index.rst

 <http://m2eclipse.sonatype.org/installing-m2eclipse.html>`_.

-Then click on **File** > **Import** > **Maven** > **Check out Maven Projects From SCM** Choose svn and https://geonetwork.svn.sourceforge.net/svnroot/geonetwork/trunk as **SCM URL** options.
+Then click on **File** > **Import** > **Maven** > **Check out Maven Projects From SCM** Choose svn and enter your Github fork as **SCM URL** options.
+(If you have not made a fork you can use: git://github.com/geonetwork/core-geonetwork.git)

 .. figure:: eclipse-checkout-from-SCM.png